Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * SCHC fragmentation reliability mode:
   * Unicast downlinks: ACK-Always.
-  * Multicast downlinks: No-ACK, reliability has be be ensured by the upper layer.
+  * Multicast downlinks: No-ACK, reliability has to be ensured by the upper layer.
 This feature is OPTIONAL and may not be implemented by SCHC gateway.
 * RuleID: 8 bits stored in LoRaWAN FPort.
 * Window index (unicast only): encoded on W=1 bit, as per {{I-D.ietf-lpwan-ipv6-static-context-hc}}.